Cartoonist: Editorial cartoons

-Origin in the U.S.
+U.S. cartoonists

 While never a professional cartoonist, Benjamin Franklin is credited with the first cartoon published in The Pennsylvania Gazette on May 9, 1754: Join, or Die, depicting the American colonies as segments of a snake.
 In the 19th century, professional cartoonists such as Thomas Nast, whose work appeared in Harper's Weekly, introduced other familiar American political symbols, such as the Republican elephant.

+English comic literature

+Illustrated humorous newspapers were popular in Britain as early as the 19th century, the earliest of which was the short-lived The Glasgow Looking Glass in 1825.
+The most popular was Punch, which popularized the term cartoon for its humorous caricatures.
+Sometimes these cartoons in these newspapers appeared in sequences; the character Ally Sloper appeared in the earliest serialized comic strip when the character appeared in his own weekly newspaper in 1884.

 Comic strips

 Comic strips received widespread distribution to mainstream newspapers by syndicates.

 Calum MacKenzie, in his preface to the exhibition catalog, The Scottish Cartoonists (Glasgow Print Studio Gallery, 1979) defined the selection criteria:

 The difference between a cartoonist and an illustrator was the same as the difference between a comedian and a comedy actor—the former both deliver their own lines and take full responsibility for them, the latter could always hide behind the fact that it was not his entire creation.

 Many strips were the work of two people although only one signature was displayed.
 Shortly after Frank Willard began Moon Mullins in 1923, he hired Ferd Johnson as his assistant.
 For decades, Johnson received no credit.
 Willard and Johnson traveled about Florida, Maine, Los Angeles, and Mexico, drawing the strip while living in hotels, apartments and farmhouses.
 At its peak of popularity during the 1940s and 1950s, the strip ran in 350 newspapers.
 According to Johnson, he had been doing the strip solo for at least a decade before Willard's death in 1958: "They put my name on it then.
 I had been doing it about 10 years before that because Willard had heart attacks and strokes and all that stuff.
 The minute my name went on that thing and his name went off, 25 papers dropped the strip.
 That shows you that, although I had been doing it ten years, the name means a lot."